 The most powerful tool is the Auto Write Sequential policy.
 This policy starts writing files on flash media using replication and, as the file grows, transparently switches to erasure coding onto hard drives.This yields several advantages:

-The Auto Write Sequential policy is particularly useful for workloads like machine learning, genomics research and others where you have a mix of tiny metadata files next to larger image or video files.
+The Auto Write Sequential policy is particularly useful for stateful applications like machine learning, genomics research and others where you have a mix of tiny metadata files next to larger image or video files.
 You can make this your general purpose storage class for Quobyte and create custom classes for applications with special needs like databases (all flash).
 The Auto Write Sequential policy is available with our infrastructure edition.

 The second tool is automatic tiering from flash to HDD media.
 The files look and feel the same to the users and applications, just the access latency is a bit higher.
 However, files don't need to be tired back onto the storage system when a user accesses them.
 Instead, the access is served immediately from HDD (and subsequent accesses are served from cache!).